flutter/website/src/get-started/codelab.md

 * The body for this example consists of a `Center` widget containing a `Text` child widget.
 The Center widget aligns its widget subtree to the center of the screen.

+{{site.alert.note}}
-* The app automatically creates a semantics tree with SemanticNodes for screen readers.
-Each node can correspond to one or several widgets and can be <a href="https://api.flutter.dev/flutter/widgets/Semantics-class.html">customized</a> to tell screen readers how to behave with the node.
+      The app automatically creates a semantics tree for screen readers.
+      Each node in the tree can correspond to one or several widgets and can be <a href="https://api.flutter.dev/flutter/widgets/Semantics-class.html">further customized</a> to tell screen readers how to behave with the node.
+{{site.alert.end}}

 ## Step 2: Use an external package